 NASA is undergoing some big changes and some some soul-searching right now.
 But it is an organisation that has achieved some of humanity’s most sublime and challenging goals.
-Therefore, any lessons we can learn at their expense are well worth reading.
+Therefore, any lessons we can learn about NASA project management are valuable.

 (I particularly like the unwritten 101st rule: ‘Show up early for all meetings; they may be serving doughnuts.’)

 Rule #1: A project manager should visit everyone who is building anything for his project at least once, should know all the managers on his project (both government and contractor), and know the integration team members.
 People like to know that the project manager is interested in their work and the best proof is for the manager to visit them and see first hand what they are doing.

 Rule #2: A project manager must know what motivates the project contractors (i.e., their award system, their fiscal system, their policies, and their company culture).